 Luke Kennard lives in Birmingham.
 He was born in Kingston-upon-Thames and grew up in Luton.
 His Canal Laureate poems and blogs are archived on this website.

 Poet, Jo Bell was the inaugural Canal Laureate for the Canal & River Trust and The Poetry Society from 2013-2015.
 The Canal Laureate project is part of a wider partnership between the Canal & River Trust and Arts Council England, which aims to attract more visitors to the waterways while surprising and delighting existing communities through exciting and innovative art projects.

 Jo Bell was formerly an industrial archaeologist specialising in industrial remains like mines, railways… and canals.
 She discovered historic narrowboats and began writing poetry seriously at about the same time; and her career has since included running a fleet of historic narrowboats and acting as director of National Poetry Day for six years.

-Born in Sheffield, Jo grew up on the fringes of the Derbyshire Peak District.
-She lives on 67ft narrowboat ‘Tinker’, currently moored in Staffordshire.
+Born in Sheffield, Jo grew up on the fringes of the Derbyshire Peak District and currently lives on a narrowboat.

 Her 2015 poetry collection Kith contains many of the poems written during her time as Canal Laureate.
 It is published by Nine Arches Press.
 Her first collection, Navigation includes poems of boat life and canal wildlife, and her show Riverlands with Jo Blake Cave celebrates the River Nene in Northamptonshire.